JoTroup/woocommerce-default-ordering/README.md

 - Set a default product sorting order (e.g., by popularity, rating, price, or date).
 - Customize the default sorting order for the WooCommerce admin order list.
+- Exclude specific order statuses from the admin order list.
+- Apply custom sorting and filtering rules to specific user roles.
 - Override WooCommerce's default sorting behavior.
 - Easy-to-use settings interface in the WordPress admin panel.
 - Compatible with most WooCommerce themes.